 This doesn’t mean you’ve done anything wrong – it just means that you will have to provide additional documentation.

-Keep in mind, just because you don’t see an asterisk next to you EFC, doesn’t mean you may still be selected for verification, later on, from the colleges your student applies to.
+Keep in mind, just because you don’t see an asterisk next to you EFC, it doesn’t mean that you won’t still be selected for verification, later on, from the colleges your student applies to.

 What Happens Once You Receive the SAR?

 The SAR shows the information that schools and the government will use to determine eligibility for financial aid.

 If you find any mistakes on the form, you’ll need to correct or update your FAFSA.
-Once you do, a new SAR will be sent to you.

 If there are no errors, simply keep the SAR for your records.

 How Soon After Submitting The FAFSA Will The SAR Arrive?

 If you provide your email (which most people do), you can expect to receive your SAR within a few days of electronically filing.

 If you supply a mail address, you can expect a copy of your SAR within a few weeks (usually up to 3 weeks).